...

 Common truck accident injuries

 Medical experts may analyze symptoms, treatment records, diagnostic findings, and potential long-term effects of the injury to help courts understand the full extent of harm and its direct link to the incident.
-Their testimony is critical in complex injury claims, such as those involving pre-existing conditions or injuries that are not readily apparent injuries.
+Their testimony is critical in complex injury claims, such as those involving pre-existing conditions or injuries that are not readily apparent.

 Challenges in Proving Causation in Personal Injury Cases